zchee/golang-wiki/GerritBot.md

 ## Workflow

 + A user can upload a PR against any of our GitHub repos just as they would with any other GitHub project that accepts PRs
-+ The PR changes will then be imported by GerritBot and a message will be posted to the GitHub PR Issue containing a link to the issue
++ The PR changes will then be imported by GerritBot and a message will be posted to the GitHub PR Issue containing a link to the Gerrit review
 + All comments are handled within Gerrit.
 Any comments on the GitHub PR will be ignored
 + The PR author can continue to upload commits to the branch used by the PR in order to address feedback from Gerrit
 + Once the code is ready to be merged, a maintainer will submit the change on Gerrit and GerritBot will close the issue